-I am commiting finally to live my life in alignment with what my heart and intuition is telling me...as opposed to allowing my ego (the part that wants to be in control!) and fears of not-enoughness, keep me in darkness, hiding.
-So now, I am showing up.
+I am committing (finally) to living my life in alignment with what my heart and intuition is telling me, as opposed to allowing my ego (the part of me that wants to be in control) and fears of not-enoughness to keep me in the dark, hiding.
+It's time now and I am showing up.

 Of course, the Soulflower pick for this moon cycle is Evening Primrose.
 She speaks to me of rebirthing, or the process of birthing your true self and how in order to birth our true selves we have to be willing to be vulnerable.

 “Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and authenticity.
 If we want greater clarity in our purpose or deeper and more meaningful spiritual lives, vulnerability is the path.”—Brené Brown

 Brutally honest self-reflection allows you to recognize and then choose to let go of stories, beliefs, conditioning, and so on that no longer define you.